bimdata/documentation-old/doc_sphinx/guide/api_guide.rst

 API Playground
 ---------------

 You would like to try our API?

-Gladly, we provide you some `playground`_, based on OpenAPI files : `check it out`_!
+Gladly, we provide you an interactive playground, based on OpenAPI files.

+Try now your request on the :doc:`playground <../api_playground/apis>`!

+.. raw:: html

+    <a href="../api_playground/apis.html" class="bimdata-btn bimdata-btn__fill bimdata-btn__fill--primary bimdata-btn__radius">Try out the Playground</a>

 Postman collections
 ---------------------

-:doc:`Postman collections<postman>`
+BIMData released a Postman Collection for you to enjoy and try our API in your usual software.

+More about our :doc:`Postman collections <../getting_started/postman>`

-    .. include:: postman.rst
+.. raw:: html

-       :start-after: excerpt
-       :end-before: endexcerpt
+    <a href="../getting_started/postman.html" class="bimdata-btn bimdata-btn__fill bimdata-btn__fill--primary bimdata-btn__radius">Postman collections</a>

 API Reference
 ---------------

-Just looking for the API Reference?
+Our API Reference presents Paramaters for the Requests, includes examples of Responses and Fields details for every objects.

 .. raw:: html

     <a href="../api/index.html" class="bimdata-btn bimdata-btn__fill bimdata-btn__fill--primary bimdata-btn__radius">Go to API Reference</a>

 External libraries